globalcitizen/2019-wuhan-coronavirus-data/README.md

 #### Combine in to an animation

 Finally we animate multiple such resulting images in to two formats, [animated GIF](https://en.wikipedia.org/wiki/GIF#Animated_GIF) and the greatly superior and far more modern [webm container format](https://en.wikipedia.org/wiki/Webm) with [VP9 encoding](https://en.wikipedia.org/wiki/VP9).
+This is done using the open source tools [imagemagick](https://imagemagick.org/) and [ffmpeg](https://ffmpeg.org/).